ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 The city of Madrid, for example, is a municipality.

 No data of garages.
-No real estate data prices of districts or neighborhood of Madrid
+No real estate data prices of districts or neighborhood of Madrid found.

 [idealista.com][idealista] is the leader of the real estate online marketplace in Spain (aslo in Portugal and Italy I think).
 They offer [some data][idealista-prices] and an [API][idealista-api].